-The psychology of choice.
-Waitrose’s report on trends found that 64% of consumers always or occasionally feel overwhelmed by choice, and discovered that already 54% of consumers experience so much frustration that they abandon e-commerce sites if they can’t choose.
+The psychology of consumer choice.
+A Waitrose’s report on trends, found that 64% of consumers always or occasionally feel overwhelmed by choice, and discovered that already 54% of consumers experience so much frustration that they abandon e-commerce sites if they can’t choose.

 But why exactly do consumers have a problem with choice?
 Isn’t choice supposed to be the purest expression of free will?